-If you are unable to repay the debts that you owe you can contact our Licensed Insolvency Trustees (LIT)s to schedule a free, no obligation evaluation to discuss your financial situation to see if bankruptcy or a consumer proposal can help you deal with your debts.
+If you are unable to repay the debts that you owe you can contact our Licensed Insolvency Trustees (LIT)s to schedule a free, no obligation evaluation to discuss your financial situation to see if a consumer proposal or bankruptcy can help you deal with your debts.

 “Thank you for such an informative website!”